Publisher growth tactics for election season | WEBINAR

 Customer relationship management (CRM) is the practice of collecting and interpreting customer data to build personalized marketing or sales campaigns and strengthen relationships between a brand/publisher and its customers/audience.

-CRM systems are tools — cloud-based on on-premise — that assist brands in managing their relationships with customers.
+CRM systems are tools — cloud-based or on-premise — that assist brands in strengthening customer relationships.

 Why Do Publishers Need CRM Systems?

-Digital publishers need CRM systems to effectively manage their relationships with advertisers, subscribers and other stakeholders.
+Digital publishers need CRM software to effectively manage their relationships with advertisers, subscribers and other stakeholders.

 Publishers manage a vast amount of customer data, including subscriptions, ad placements and audience demographics.
 By using a CRM platform, publishers can effectively track customer behaviors, tailor their content offerings, and create targeted advertising campaigns.